ElementsProject/lightning/doc/lightning-pay.7.md

 - 201: Already paid with this *hash* using different amount or destination.
 - 203: Permanent failure at destination.
-The *data* field of the error will be routing failure object.
+The *data* field of the error will be routing failure object (except for self-payment, which currently returns the error directly from lightning-sendpay(7)).
 - 205: Unable to find a route.
 - 206: Route too expensive.
 Either the fee or the needed total locktime for the route exceeds your *maxfeepercent* or *maxdelay*